Carnival!: Notable revivals

 The Gloucester Stage Company mounted a revival of Carnival which ran from July 5 to July 22, 2012.
 The company's artistic director Eric C. Engel directed a cast headlined by Victoria Thornsbury (Lili), Gus Curry (Paul), Daniel Robert Sullivan (Marco) and Shannon Lee Jones (Rosalie).

 From April 3 to 21, 2013, 42nd Street Moon presented a revival of Carnival at the Eureka Theater in San Francisco, directed by Greg MacKellan and starring Ashley Jarrett as Lili, Ryan Drummond as Paul, Bill Olson as Marco and Dyan McBride as Rosalie.

+In April of 2025, Long Island's famed On Tour Company presented a production of "Carnival" directed by the legendary Salvatore Salerno which starred Hannah Levine as Lili, Jack Messinger as Paul, Justin Lapidus as Marco, and Kara Dobbs as Rosalie.

 Recordings

 The Original Broadway Cast recording of Carnival was recorded April 23, 1961, with Eddie Heller producing in association with Arnold Maxin and Saul Schechtman conducting, as he had in the Broadway production; the album omits much of the dance music, as well as the songs "Magic, Magic", "Fairyland", and the "Mira" reprise.
 Rush-released that May as MGM 3946/Stereo S3946, the Broadway cast recording reached No. 1 on the Billboard album chart dated July 17, 1961.
 (The rights to recordings of Carnival defaulted to MGM Records by virtue of the musical's parent film Lili being a Metro-Goldwyn-Mayer release.)

 The Original London Cast album of Carnival was also recorded by MGM; made before the show's disappointing West End run, the London cast recording was passed by MGM to EMI and released in January 1963 as HMV CSD-1476.
 The London Cast recording features the same tracks and edits as the Broadway cast album but includes some dialogue.

 The CD of the original Broadway cast was released on June 8, 1989, on Decca Broadway; it includes nine bonus tracks, of which five are by Merrill.
 Kritzerland released the original London cast recording on CD, in limited quantities, in May 2011.